Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 #### `invite_greeter_start_attempt` command

 Two new commands are introduced to start an attempt, which returns an attempt ID used in the subsequent queries.
-This attempt ID is the same for the greeter and the claimer.
+This attempt ID is the same for the greeter and the claimer, it is a UUID that uniquely identifies the attempt in the context of the organization.
 For the greeter, an authenticated command is exposed.

 In order for a greeter to start an attempt, a couple of checks have to be performed:
 - the invitation exists